MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-20-a-violin-for-sherlock.markdown

 ## Optional details

-If you are even more perfectionist than our Violet, you cut add more details to your violin, using beads, paper, felt, embroidery thread.
+If you are even more perfectionist than our Violet, you could add more details to your violin, using beads, paper, felt, embroidery thread.
 The only limit is your imagination.

 ![Adorable amigurumi Sherlock](/images/IMG-4397b.JPG)